Watch a video about how to add a single policy to a location

 - 184.108.40.206 (primary) / 220.127.116.11 (secondary)

-- In the Admin Portal, add the policies you created in the appropriate location.
+- In the Admin Portal, add the policies you created to the appropriate location.
+To learn more, see Adding Locations.
 In the retail setting illustrated above, the admin would add the three policies they created to the location, "New York."

 - Configure your network so that: